rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The validator could also include a reputation for the sender in every checkpoint, this can then be provided to future receivers at the point of transaction in order to give an indication of trustworthiness.
-The checkpoint could also include a statement regarding to what degree the identity of the sender is known to the validator.
+The checkpoint could also include a statement specifying to what degree the identity of the sender is known to the validator.
 At the point of transaction the receiver can then verify these details about the sender.
 The receiver could choose not to interact with wallets that have been created very recently, have a poor